oeg-upm/rmldoc/spec/specification.md

 ### 1.1 Purpose

-The purpose of RDF mapping documentation (RMLdoc) is to provide a clear and comprehensive documentation of the [RDF mapping languages (RML)](https://rml.io/specs/rml/) within the RDF knowledge graph construction process.
+The purpose of RML documentation (RMLdoc) is to provide a clear and comprehensive documentation of the [RDF mapping languages (RML)](https://rml.io/specs/rml/) within the RDF knowledge graph construction process.

 ### 1.2 Scope